 “The data we collect this way is very valuable”, Veerman explains.
 “We use it in the Journey Builder tool in Salesforce Marketing Cloud to set up a fully automated email campaign.
 This audience recieves an email at key moments during pregnancy and after, highlighting relevant Blokker products.
-For instance: When the child starts eating solid foods when it’s 12 weeks old, we will send an email showing food keepers and other useful products.
+For instance: When the child starts eating solid foods at 12 weeks, we will send an email offering food containers and other useful products.
 This will generate interest in our new range of baby products.
 We will also use the data to segment our newsletter audience and create more relevant emails.”

 Rewarding loyal customers

-To make 1-to-1 communication even more relevant, Veerman started using an RFM model.
+To make 1-to-1 communication even more relevant, Veerman is using a modified RFM model.
 This model isn’t based on web-orders, but on engagement.
-“Our goal is not getting customers to order more online, but to dicover who is loyal to our brand. we know the newsletter is very well-read.
+“Our goal is not getting customers to order more online, but to dicover who is loyal to our brand.
+We know the newsletter is very well-read.
 This is a good indicator for the number of people that engages with Blokker.
 Those are the loyal customers we would like to reward.

 Additionally, we want to trigger our less active customers, by offering them a discount voucher, for example.
 People are driven by discounts and customers appeciate a gift.